 Three-time All-Big Ten linebacker and Hawkeye team captain Abdul Hodge joined the University of Iowa coaching staff in March, 2022.
-Hodge will coach the tight end and fullback position.
+Hodge coaches the tight end and fullback positions.
 Hodge joined the Hawkeye coaching staff after coaching at the University of South Dakota the previous three seasons.

 Hodge coached outside linebackers and was the staff NFL liaison at South Dakota.